 Facebook banners (a.k.a. “covers”) are the big rectangular piece of visual real estate that lives at the top of your page.
 If you have a business page, a compelling Facebook banner design is a primo vehicle for showing off your brand.
 Put your logo front and center, create a collage of your products, or feature new items or designs in your banner — there is so much you can do with this space!
-First we’ll show you how to create a Facebook banner design from a blank template, and after that we’ll cruise through some pre-made Facebook banner design templates that will help you to easily create stylish Facebook banners in no time.
+First we’ll show you how to create a Facebook banner design from a blank canvas, and after that we’ll cruise through some pre-made Facebook banner design templates that will help you to easily create stylish Facebook banners in no time.
 Let’s get started!

 Facebook banner design dos and don’ts

 Use a unique image that shows what your biz is all about.

 Try different banner designs out and see what performs well.

 Keep in mind that a page is public and anyone can see it.

 Understand the dimensions and the safe zone for Facebook Page covers (as distinct from Personal, Event or Group covers).
 See the next section for the lowdown.